eBay/tsv-utils/docs/ToolReference.md

 * Wikipedia: https://en.wikipedia.org/wiki/Reservoir_sampling
 * "Weighted Random Sampling over Data Streams", Pavlos S. Efraimidis (https://arxiv.org/abs/1012.0256)

 **Distinct sampling**: Distinct sampling selects a subset based on a key in data.
 Consider a query log with records consisting of <user, query, clicked-url> triples.
 Simple random sampling selects a random subset of all records.
 Distinct sampling selects all records matching a subset of values from one of fields.
 For example, all events for ten percent of the users.
 This is important for certain types of statistical analysis.
+The term "distinct sampling" originates from algorithms estimating the number of distinct elements in extremely large data sets.

 **Options:**